 How Much Does It Cost To Install Central Air?

 The biggest question regarding central air is “how much does it cost?”
-After all, it seems like a dream to be able to cool your entire house from one unit.
-It must cost a fortune, right?
-Well, that’s exactly what we’re going to take a look at.
+It seems like a dream to cool your house with one ac unit.

 Evaluation – Under $500

-It may be tempting to skip out on an evaluation, but it will actually save you money in the end.
-You want to get the right central air unit for you.
-You don’t want to overpay for something that you don’t need.
+It may be tempting to skip an evaluation, but it will save money.
+You want to get the right central air unit.
+You don’t want to overpay for something you don’t need.

 Type Of Central Air Unit – $1,400 to $4000

 The type of central air unit matters.
 However, most contractors or HVAC installers will help you decide what’s right for you.
-Heat pumps are expensive but they can also heat your house.
-Whereas split air systems are cheaper but only work one way.
+Heat pumps are expensive, but they can also heat your house.
+Whereas split air systems are cheaper but work one way.

 The size of the unit you choose also matters.
-It cost more to buy a unit that heats a 3000-sqft home than a 1000-sqft home.
-The last thing that affects the cost of the unit is brand.
-A brand like Lennox will be twice as much as one like Coleman.
+It cost more to buy a unit that heats a 3,000 square foot home than a 1,000-square foot home.
+The last thing that affects the cost of the unit is the brand name.
+A Lennox unit will be twice as much as Coleman.

-The cost of labor primarily depends on whether you need ducts installed or not.
+The cost of labor depends on whether you need ducts installed or not.
 If you don’t, you can pay as little as a few hundred dollars.
-If you do, you may pay up to $2000.
+If you do, you may pay up to $2,000.
 This means about a third to half of what you pay will be labor.

 Some people try to install central air themselves, but this will cost more money in the end.
 Repairs can add a lot to your cost.
-With half of all central air units being installed incorrectly, you can reduce the efficiency by 30% or more.
+With half of all AC units being installed wrong, you can reduce the efficiency by 30 percent or more.

 Pros And Cons Of Central Air